semaphoreci/semaphore/docs/docs/using-semaphore/languages/python.md

 ## How to select Python versions {#switch}

-Change the active Ruby versions on Linux with [sem-version](../../reference/toolbox#sem-version).
+Change the active Python versions on Linux with [sem-version](../../reference/toolbox#sem-version).

 ```shell
 sem-version python 3.12